GeekOnAcid/seTable/README.md

 seTable
 =======

-seTable draws a Tufte-style small table that plots small line with the mean and SE of the mean
+Function seTable draws a Tufte-style table that plots the mean of the data (as a point) and horizontal lines representing standard error of the mean.
+This function is based on [qTable from package NMOF][http://cran.r-project.org/web/packages/NMOF/index.html].